MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-administrator.md

 ## View the case management report dashboard

 Case management administrators have access to view the case management report dashboard.
-This dashboard gives managers the ability to analyze the queue and agent performance.
+This dashboard lets managers analyze the queue and agent performance.
 The case management report is updated every 24 hours.
-You can select the **Assessment name**, **Queue name** and **Agent name** from the drop-down menu, and set the date range.
+You can select the assessment name, queue name, and agent name on the drop-down menu, and set the date range.
 The report shows the performance of several key metrics over daily, weekly, and monthly periods.
-To review specific cases, you can use the search feature to search with case management-specific attributes such as, **Queue name**, **Agent name**, **Review decision**, and **Reason and Review notes**.
+To review specific cases, you can use the search feature to search by case management-specific attributes such as **Queue name**, **Agent name**, **Review decision**, and **Reason and Review notes**.